 Are medical marijuana telehealth (remote) appointments legal in Florida?

-MORE DETAILS: According to the Department of Health Emergency Order issued March 16, 2020 by State Surgeon General, Dr. Scott A. Rivkees, in response to the coronavirus (COVID-19) crisis, medical cannabis physicians may conduct telehealth (remote) appointments for “existing qualified patients with an existing certification that was issued by that qualified physician.”
+MORE DETAILS: While medical marijuana physicians may not conduct telehealth appointments at this time, they were briefly permitted to do so during the height of the coronavirus pandemic.
+According to the Department of Health Emergency Order issued March 16, 2020 by State Surgeon General, Dr. Scott A. Rivkees, in response to the coronavirus (COVID-19) crisis, medical cannabis physicians were temporarily allowed to conduct telehealth (remote) appointments for “existing qualified patients with an existing certification that was issued by that qualified physician.”

-To learn more about telehealth appointments and CannaMD‘s COVID-19 safety measures, see: Coronavirus Policies.
+To learn more about CannaMD‘s COVID-19 safety measures, see: Coronavirus Policies.

 Where are Florida patients allowed to purchase medical marijuana?